Join me in night painted with crimson and black.

 Her eyes widened – like in slow motion.
 A strange guttural sound left her mouth, almost choking.
 And she joined Korr.
 Tiyan would cry – from joy and pain and fear – if he was able.

-“Noyd—” he was trying to form his thoughts, any thought that would be sufficient. but with Noyd, everything hit him again with full force.
+He was trying to form a thought, any thought that would be sufficient. but with Noyd, everything hit him again with full force.

-And deep in mind, he felt a fae—no, not fae only.
-It was Lorian Ain’Dal, taking him to the sound of shifting shadows and his own moans of pleasure.
-Drawing blood from his skin and pushing it deep into him.
+And deep in his mind, he felt a fae—no, not simply a fae.
+It was Lorian Ain’Dal, taking his body and free will to the sound of shifting shadows and his own moans of pleasure.
+Drawing blood from his skin and pushing it deep inside him.

 Nothing will be the same.